-G2934 with yellow stain (left) vs. a glossy glaze with the same yellow stain.
-The matte version is much more pleasant on the eyes and to the touch.
+G2934 with yellow stain (left) vs. a glossy glaze (G2931K with the same yellow stain but fired at cone 03).
+The matte surface is much easier on the eyes for bright colors (and much more pleasant to the touch).

 Right pail: 2 gallons of G2934 base with 10% Cerdec yellow stain.
 Cost: $135.
 Jars with the same amount: Almost $300!
 And you have to paint them on in three coats with drying in between.
 The one in the pail is a true dipping glaze.
 You can dip a bisque mug for 2 seconds and it dries immediately in a perfectly even layer (if mixed according to our instructions).

 702 Wood Street, Medicine Hat, Alberta T1A 1E9